Rijul-Sharma/Master-Ruwaan-vscode/README.md

-# codehelp README
+# master-ruwaan README

-This is the README for your extension "codehelp".
+This is the README for your extension "master-ruwaan".
 After writing up a brief description, we recommend including the following sections.

 ## Features